Jeunese/jeunese.github.io/docs/overview.md

 Having an information developer responsible for UI copy helps ensure that information is clear and consistent, for a better user experience.

-To this end, technical writers (or information developers) in information development and IX teams engage often engage with the Design team for UI content review when the designer has developed a wireframe or prototype for a specific issue/ticket.
+To this end, technical writers in information development and IX teams often engage with the Design team for UI content review when the designer has developed a wireframe or prototype for a specific issue/ticket.
 The typical engagement flow is as follows:

-1. **Early designs.** Product Design notifies the information developer that there is content to review, with links typically included in a ticket.
-Product Design might also provide a walkthrough of the design, links to demos, or a detailed explanation of some of the screens in the prototype.
+1. **Early designs.** The Design team notifies the information developer (technical writer) that there is content to review, with links typically included in a ticket.
+The designer might also provide a walkthrough of the design, links to demos, or a detailed explanation of some of the screens in the prototype.
-2. **Information gathering.** The information developer reviews the associated tickets and requests additional information from Product Design if needed to understand the intent of the design.
+2. **Information gathering.** The information developer reviews the associated tickets and requests additional information from Design if needed to understand the intent of the design.
 3. **Feedback.** The information developer provides feedback on the prototype and asks any outstanding questions for information, confirmation, or clarification.
 Where multiple approaches to on-screen content are possible, the information developer provides clear options and preferences.
-4. **Review.** Product Design incorporates information developer feedback and reviews the completed prototypes with the PM for approval.
+4. **Review.** The designer incorporates the information developer's feedback and reviews the completed prototypes with the PM for approval.
-5. **"Ready for Implementation" (RFI).** Product Design completes the design, which is approved by the PM for implementation by Engineering.
+5. **"Ready for Implementation" (RFI).** The designer completes the design, which is approved by the PM for implementation by Engineering.
 	-  Depending on priorities and Engineering bandwidth, the design might or might not be implemented.
 	-  The information developer might start drafting documentation for these designs.